 There are even cases of hidden dangers, such as:

 The environs of LA County are bustling, fast-paced places, to begin with, seeing rapid growth and constant land development and construction activities.
 The building that overlaps much of the area helps promote economic growth as the city is the home to industry, ports, and entertainment.

-And they can cost the victim huge not only in terms of the physical damage but medical bills too.
+And they can cost the victim huge amounts not only in terms of the physical damage but also medical bills.
 While you are in the hospital and trying to recover, it becomes difficult for you.

-You simply cannot do the legal proceedings on your own in pursuit of compensation for the loss.
-Not to mention, construction accidents entail legal complexities that cannot be understood by everyone.
+You cannot do the legal proceedings on your own in pursuit of compensation for the loss.
+Not to mention, construction accidents entail legal complexities that everyone cannot understand.

 Probably true.
-You could be a paralegal or some kind of genius.
-Excluding that, dealing with the complexities of construction site accident law is tough even for many lawyers.
+You could be a paralegal or some genius.
+Excluding that, dealing with the complexities of construction site accident law is challenging even for many lawyers.

 You can get the benefit for the:

 The building industry must obey the state, local, and federal regulations that govern health, safety, and welfare.

 In other words, these laws are protecting:

 So workers such as ditch diggers remain protected.
 Also, regulations in the local building codes apply.
 Furthermore, federal laws like the Occupational Safety and Health Act of 1970 (OSHA) stay in place.
 This set of rules even has its enforcement agency.
 This agency is called the Occupational Safety and Health Administration.